New York Roads - NY 443 and 85/443

 Lower Letter S and Upper Letter S form an old S-curve up the mountain, while the new NY 85/443 cuts right through the middle of the two.
 One could argue the names aren't the most imaginative, but then again, a few lucky people get to live on part of the alphabet!
 Lower Letter S diverges westbound in the second photo, then curves around and crosses 85/443 into the Upper Letter S. While the ROW is tree-free, Upper Letter S gets cul-de-sacked well before it comes back into the current alignment of the Delaware Turnpike.

-NY 85 leaves, taking the Delaware Turnpike with it, and then come these older historical signs.
+NY 85 leaves, taking the Delaware Turnpike with it, and then come these older WB historical signs.

 Canaday Hill Rd.
 EB in Berne has this typical Albany shield with the stencil variant of the numeral.
 The FHWA-font shields came out white on blue, while these were gold on a blue that doesn't fade as badly, so I'm guessing this experiment came later than the white/blue shield variety.
 Both types were this wide, even for single-digit signs, and that extra steel adds up.

-Cross a pony truss (one not tall enough to have overhead bracing), and come to an unusual red historical sign.
+WB across a pony truss (one not tall enough to have overhead bracing) to an unusual red historical sign.
 It might have been repainted, or the original color just might have been unique.

 The Tory Tavern is at the end of the road at NY 30.